Skip to main content

 53%

-OF BUSINESSES THAT RESPOND TO REVIEWS USE GENERIC PHRASES AI CANNOT USE
+OF OWNER RESPONSES USE GENERIC PHRASES AI CANNOT EXTRACT

 3x

-MORE AI CITATIONS FOR BUSINESSES WITH KEYWORD-RICH REVIEW RESPONSES VS GENERIC ONES
+MORE AI CITATIONS FOR KEYWORD-RICH RESPONSES VS GENERIC ONES

 The Myth in Plain Terms

 The myth is that responding to reviews is itself an optimization strategy.
 It is not.
 A business that writes "Thank you so much!
 We appreciate your feedback!" on every review has gained zero AI visibility advantage.
-What counts is what the response contains, where the response lives, and whether it fits into a review ecosystem that AI platforms can actually parse and trust.
+What counts is what the response contains, where the response lives, and whether the surrounding review ecosystem can be parsed and trusted.
+One client per market — claim your territory before a competitor does.

 The Myth Being Sold to Business Owners